facebookarchive/hack-langspec/spec/20-namespaces.md

 classes, interfaces, traits, functions, and constants are in the *default namespace*, which has no name, per se.

-The namespaces PHP, php, and sub-namespaces beginning with those prefixes are reserved for use by PHP.
+The namespaces HH, PHP, php, and sub-namespaces beginning with those prefixes are reserved for use by Hack.

 ##Name Lookup

-When an existing name is used in source code, the Engine must determine how that name is found with respect to namespace lookup.
+When an existing name is used in source code, the Engine must decide how that name is found with respect to namespace lookup.
 For this purpose, names can have one of the three following forms: